Kibber

 Kibber, also Kibber Khas and Khyipur, is a village high in the Spiti Valley in the Himalayas at 4270 m in Himachal Pradesh in northern India.
-It contains a monastery and is a base for visiting the Kibber Wildlife Sanctuary.
+It contains a monastery and is a base for visiting the Kibber Wildlife Sanctuary, home to about 30 snow leopards.
 It is located 19 km from Kaza and a bus service connects them in the summer months.
 Agriculture forms the backbone of the local economy and lush green fields are abundant.
-It is the base for visitors to the Kibber Wildlife Sanctuary, home to about 30 snow leopards.
 Treks to nearby peaks and to a high pass in the Zanskar range between Spiti and Ladakh start from Kibber.

 History

 Kibber is the last village in Spiti on the traditional trade route to Ladakh and Tibet.
 One of the earliest descriptions is by botanist Thomson based on his expedition in September 1847.
 The route crosses the Zanskar range through the Parang La (pass) at an altitude of 5,578 m.
 It then descends along the Pare Chu (river) to Hanle and the Indus River.
 Thomson observed that houses in Kibber were constructed of stone, unlike the mud construction used in the rest of Spiti.
 He noted that farmers had terraced the hillside for 90 m above Kibber.

 In earlier times, annual trade fairs were held in Kibber and other locations in Spiti.
 Traders would come from Tibet, Ladakh, Chamba and Kullu to barter their wares.
 With the closing of the Indo-Tibet border, these fairs have lost their historical purpose.